LaRenaiocco/travel-web-app/README.md

 python3.6 server.py
 ```

-You can now navigate to 'localhost:5000/' to access JobTracker.
+You can now navigate to 'localhost:5000/' to access Adventure Awaits.

 ## <a name="license"></a>License
 The MIT License (MIT) Copyright (c) 2016 Agne Klimaite